AlexanderOMara/macho-unsign/README.md

 # Overview

-A broken code signature is worse than no signature, so it can be desirable to remove a signature.
+A broken code signature is often worse than no signature, so it can be desirable to remove a signature.

 This package can remove code signatures from Mach-O binaries.